zkmkarlsruhe/ofxTensorFlow2/example_yolo_v4/README.md

 - pizza
 - ...

-For the full list please checkout `bin/data/cocoClasses.txt`
+For the full list please check out `bin/data/cocoClasses.txt` after downloading the example model.

 ### Tensorflow2
 This example comes with a converted model.
 If you are interested in the approach of conversion feel free to check out [this repository](https://github.com/hunglc007/tensorflow-yolov4-tflite).